cyberark/secretless-broker/docs/docs/get_started/kubernetes_tutorial.md

         id: quick-start-backend-credentials#password
 EOF
 ```
+Note: we don't specify an `sslmode` in the Secretless Broker config, so it will
+use the default `require` value.

 You will now create a ConfigMap from the **secretless.yml** file.
 Later this ConfigMap will be made available to each Secretless Broker sidecar container via a volume mount.